Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: de Sitter Universe

-This does not mean that the de Sitter vacuum is stable: this only means that the Hawking radiation alone does not lead to instability, i.e the de Sitter vacuum is stable with respect to the decay via the Hawking radiation.
+On the other hand, the possibility of the decay of the pure de Sitter vacuum due to Hawking radiation remains unclear and requires the further consideration.\cite{Kamenshchik2021} This does not mean that the de Sitter vacuum is stable: this only means that the Hawking radiation alone does not lead to instability, i.e the de Sitter vacuum is stable with respect to the decay via the Hawking radiation.
 The Hawking radiation does not lead to the change of the vacuum energy density, which generates the de Sitter expansion.
 This means that even if the pair creation takes place, the de Sitter expansion immediately dilutes the produced particles, and thus there is no vacuum decay in de Sitter.

 There are many other mechanisms, not related to the Hawking radiation, which could lead to the decay of the de Sitter spacetime,\cite{Starobinskii1977,Starobinskii1979,Starobinskii1983,StarobinskyYokoyama1994,Polyakov2008,Polyakov2012,Akhmedov2014,Palti2019} including the infrared instability, instability due to the dynamic effects of a certain type of quantum fields, instability towards spontaneous breaking of the symmetry of the de Sitter spacetime or the instability towards the first order phase transition in the vacuum, etc. But in most cases either the de Sitter vacuum is not perfect, i.e. there are deviations from the exact de Sitter, and the de Sitter symmetry is lost, or the vacuum energy is fine-tuned, i.e. the cosmological constant problem is ignored.
 The de Sitter instability, which avoids fine tuning, but uses the special vector field in Dolgov scenario,\cite{Dolgov1997} is in Ref. \cite{Emelyanov-Klinkhamer2012}.